Maximize Your Streaming Performance: The Best CPUs for Streamers

 9.0

-AMD’s new flagship CPU, the 7950x, offers significant performance gains over the last-gen processors but fails to beat Intel’s brand-new Core i9-13900K processor.
-For that reason alone, I just can’t put the 7950X in the top spot as the best CPU for streaming.
+AMD’s new flagship CPU, the 7950X, delivers substantial performance improvements over the previous generation of processors but does not surpass Intel’s latest Core i9-13900K processor.
+For this reason alone, I cannot place the 7950X in the top position as the best CPU for streaming.

-Don’t get me wrong, 7950X is an excellent piece of hardware, but falls short compared to the i9-13900K.
-One of the main issues with 7950X is that it is based on a new socket and supports only DDR5 memory, which means that if you want to upgrade, you’ll have to buy a brand new motherboard and a new kit of DDR5 RAM, which are more expensive at the moment and offer fewer options than the last-gen components.
+Don’t get me wrong, the 7950X is an excellent piece of hardware, but it falls short compared to the i9-13900K.
+One of the main issues with the 7950X is that it is based on a new socket and supports only DDR5 memory.
+This means that if you want to upgrade, you’ll need to purchase a brand new motherboard and a new kit of DDR5 RAM, which are currently more expensive and offer fewer options than last-gen components.

-With its 16 cores and 32 threads boosting up to 5.7 GHz, there’s no doubt that you’ll have great performance while gaming and streaming.
-While you’re getting performance improvements over the last-gen, this will cost you in power consumption and temperature output, so if you want to keep this beast cool, be ready to invest in a better cooler than you’re getting in the box.
+With its 16 cores and 32 threads reaching speeds of up to 5.7 GHz, you can expect excellent performance while gaming and streaming.
+Although you’ll experience performance enhancements compared to the previous generation, this will result in higher power consumption and increased heat output.
+Therefore, if you want to keep this powerhouse cool, be prepared to invest in a superior cooler than the one included in the box.

 Pros